snaplet/publish-postgres-with-data-docker-action/README.md

 # Introduction

-Snaplet's Github action lets your create safe database snapshots on-demand.
+This action lets your restore a Snaplet snapshot into a Docker container and push it to your registry for later use.
+To use it you need to create a workflow with a service container running a database.
+This container will be populated with data and pushed to a registry.

 # Inputs

 ## `docker-container-name`

-Optional name of the docker container running the database.
-By default this countainer is found with a port number from the database URL below.
+**required** Name of the docker container running the database.

 ## `docker-image-tag`